MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Moving Platform Mode Settings

 We've added new a new page to the Settings app to configure and control [Moving Platform Mode](hololens2-moving-platform.md).
-Being able to turn on Moving Platform Mode will no longer require needing to use device portal, which increases usability and security.
+Being able to turn on Moving Platform Mode no longer requires needing to use device portal, which increases usability and security.
 User can reach the new page by opening the **Settings** app and selecting -> **System** -> **Holograms** and scroll down to see the Moving Platform Mode section and select **Setup Moving Platform Mode**.

 ![How to reach the Moving Platform Mode page](images/mpm-from-holograms-settings.jpg)

-From this new page, users will be able to manually turn on Moving Platform Mode by adjusting the toggle.
+From this new page, users are able to manually turn on Moving Platform Mode by adjusting the toggle.

 Users can also manually set the down direction, if, for instance,  you’re using the device in such a way where you don't want gravity to be the down direction.
 This works well in instances where you may be lying down under what you are working on, or if your platform is rotated relative to gravity.
 Feel free to use this to suit your own space.
 You can also clear the down direction when done using the device so everything is oriented back to default afterwards.